Mark Ballas: Performance Record

-Alexander Jean
+Other Reality TV Appearances

+Alongside fellow Dancing with the Stars pro Derek Hough, Mark starred in Mark and Derek's Excellent Flip on HGTV in 2015.
+The show's only season focused on the pair flipping a Southern California house.

+In 2025, it was announced Mark Ballas would join the cast of Season 4 of The Traitors.

+Other media

 Alexander Jean is a duo formation made up of Mark Ballas and his wife BC Jean.
 They worked as a husband-wife American pop rock duo starting 2015.
 Their debut single was "Roses and Violets".
 The single reach the Top 20 on Billboard's Hot 100 "Bubbling Under" chart.
 They had success with "Waiting for You" and were nominated Elvis Duran's Artist of the Month in November 2018.

+Personal life

+Ballas began dating singer-songwriter BC Jean in 2012.
+The couple formed the music duo Alexander Jean in 2015 and became engaged in November of that year.
+They were married on November 25, 2016, in Malibu, California.
+Their son was born on November 5, 2023.